 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should do your own research or speak to a qualified professional before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in Munich.

 Is it smart to buy now in Munich, or should I wait as of 2026?